-Christopher Canniff is the author of Abundance of the Infinite (Quattro Books, 2012) and Poor Man’s Galapagos
+Christopher Canniff is the author of Intervals of Hope (Blue Denim Press, October 2021), Abundance of the Infinite (Quattro Books, 2012) and Poor Man’s Galapagos

 Christopher has been mentored by two of Canada's top writers, MG Vassanji and David Adams Richards, at the Humber School for Writers.
-He is the current President of the Canadian Authors Association Toronto Branch (www.canauthorstoronto.org).
+He is the Past President of the Canadian Authors Association Toronto Branch (https://canadianauthors.org/toronto/).

 He shortlisted for the 2010 Matrix Litpop Awards for fiction, and he won a short novel contest with LWOT Magazine in Montreal.
 He has published in Descant Magazine Issue 152 (Spring 2011), and he also shortlisted in the 2012 Ken Klonsky Novella Contest with Quattro Books.
 He has sold two radio scripts to Falcon Picture Group in Chicago, Illinois, USA for a nationally-syndicated radio program, and he has published with Tightrope Books in Toronto.